etrommer/etrommer.github.io/_posts/2020-01-04-projects-portfolio-jekyll-hydeout-github-pages.md

 {% endraw %}
 ```

 This will check if the `config.yml` contains a link to Github and if so, will generate a social network icon in the sidebar.
-If the layout seems of, check whether your SVG icon has width and height informations embedded in it.
-If so, you'll need to remove them by opening the SVG in a text editor.
-Find the keywords `width` and `height` and simply remove them. from the file.
-The should now be rendered to the correct size.
+If the layout seems off, check whether your SVG icon has width and height informations embedded in it.
+If it does, you'll need to remove them by opening the SVG in a text editor.
+Find the keywords `width` and `height` and simply remove them from the file.
+The icon should now be rendered to the correct size.

 ## Pushing to a repository